martinbiel/StochasticPrograms.jl/docs/src/manual/structuredsolvers.md

   δ:          9.570267362791345e-7
 :Optimal
 ```
 Note, that a QP capable `AbstractMathProgSolver` is required to solve emerging subproblems.

+An adaptive penalty parameter can be used by supplying `penalty = :adaptive` to the factory method.

-In addition, there is a distributed variant of the algorithm: `ProgressiveHedgingSolver(:dph)`, which requires adding processes with `addprocs` prior to execution.
-The distributed variant is designed for StochasticPrograms, and is most efficient when run on distributed stochastic programs.
+By default, the execution is `:sequential`.
+Supplying either `execution = :synchronous` or `execution = :asynchronous` to the factory method yields distributed variants of the algorithm.
+This requires adding processes with `addprocs` prior to execution.
+The distributed variants are designed for StochasticPrograms, and is most efficient when run on distributed stochastic programs.

-The algorithm has a set of parameters that can be tuned prior to execution.
+The algorithm variants has a set of parameters that can be tuned prior to execution.
 For a list of these parameters and their default values, use `?` in combination with the solver object.
 For example, `?ProgressiveHedging` gives the parameter list of the sequential progressive-hedging algorithm.
 For a list of all solvers and their handle names, use `?ProgressiveHedgingSolver`.